-An individual is 'legally qualified' to enter into an employment relationship if he or she is at least 16 years of age, is not older than the relevant retirement age and is not a matriculating student.
+An individual is legally qualified to enter into an employment relationship if such an individual is at least 16 years of age, is not older than the relevant retirement age and is not a matriculating student.

 Temporary agency staffing

 14 Is there any legislation governing temporary staffing through recruitment agencies?